 Similarly, though DRM can mean many things; when talking about DRM – it essentially means certain encryption & device protocols maintained by likes of Google & Apple which ensure the highest security from video piracy.
 There are 3 common video DRMs – Google Widevine, Apple Fairplay & Microsoft Playready.
 Google Widevine DRM & Apple Fairplay DRMs are the necessary ones to cover all key devices and browsers (laptop/desktop, android, IOS).

 Since there are a multitude of devices, OS & browsers, it requires different DRM solutions to secure content.
 Below is a short summary of it –

 4. How does DRM secure the videos?
-Why DRM encryption is better than standard encryption?
+Why DRM is better than standard encryption?

-Why DRMs can BlackBox the encryption key to enhancing security but other standard technologies can not do so?
+Why DRMs can BlackBox the encryption key to enhance security but other standard technologies can not do so?

-– The reason is that Google, Apple have some control over either your browser, OS , hardware or all of these.
+– The reason is that Google, and Apple have some control over either your browser, OS, hardware, or all of these.